 An ADU can be a completely separate building, an extension of the main house, or a conversion of an existing structure.
-This means a single-family lot landowner could build a separate little home, transform a large shed into a home, or covert an existing portion of the house to include a kitchen and bathroom to create an ADU.
+This means a single-family lot landowner could build a separate little home, transform a large shed into a home, or covert an existing portion of the house, like a garage or rumpus room, to include a kitchen and bathroom to then create an ADU.

 What is an Ohana unit?

 Not to be confused with an ADU, an Ohana Unit is also a permitted second home on a single-family lot.
 Like the name says, they are typically for family members desiring a space for their parents, children, aunties, uncles, or other multi-generational family members.

 The main difference between an ADU and an Ohana unit is that Ohana units can only have a “wet bar,” or an eating area with a sink, refrigerator, and stovetop – not a full oven.
 They also can only be rented to a family member, which is agreed upon through the signing of a restricted covenant agreement.
 Ohana units were first introduced to Oahu around in the late 1980s, and many single-family Hawaii homes are set up for multi-generational living – some legally permitted while some are not.

 Why would I build an ADU on my property?